-I grew up with vivid daydreams about how my life was going to go.
-From an early age I was taught, if you want anything in life, you have to work hard for it; my mother was my living example of hard work.
-Growing up in Riverside, California I watched her work tirelessly for meager earnings, in a gang infested neighborhood, raising me and my two sisters.
-My childhood looked normal, regular drive-by shootings and drug exchanges were just a part of the backdrop.
+Diana grew up with vivid daydreams about how life was going to go.
+From an early age she was taught, if you want anything in life, you have to work hard for it; her mother was her first living example of hard work.
+Growing up in Riverside, California she watched her work tirelessly for meager earnings, in a gang infested neighborhood, raising three impressionable girls.
+Her childhood looked normal; consistent drive-by shootings and drug exchanges were just a part of the backdrop.

 3 YEARS OF GOOD MORNING MESSAGES

-During my early 20’s, after graduating from Norfolk State University, I felt the most powerful.
-I started sending 30 of my friends and family motivational messages, everyday.
-Many times the messages came easy, often times I struggled to find the motivation but something would always speak to me.
-1100 messages, three years, and mini testimonials allowed me to see how impactful I could be.
-I used my voice to move people from their place of uncertainty to clarity.
-This helped me focus my energy on someone else’s pain, while avoiding my own.
-I couldn’t explain the rush motivating others had over me but the feeling didn’t fade as I moved on to tackle my bigger challenges in my life.
+During her early 20’s, after graduating from Norfolk State University, she felt her most powerful.
+She began sending 30 of her family and friends motivational messages, everyday; for 3 years.
+Many times the messages came easy, often times she struggled to find the motivation but something would always speak to her.
+1100 messages, three years, and mini testimonials allowed Diana to see how impactful she could be.
+As she used her voice to move people from their place of uncertainty to clarity; it helped to motivate her out of pain and disappointment.
+Focusing her energy on someone else’s pain/needs, while avoiding my own was a skill she utilized and depended on for much of her life after it’s discovery.

-I felt a powerful connection with the Natural Hair Community, the confidence women exuded about their hair was electrifying.
-I had lessons to teach, home styling expertise, and a voice to lend in the growing community; I launched SistersWithBeauty, October 10, 2011, after moving to San Antonio, Texas.
-My energy and time fully dedicated to creating content, shooting videos, and doing natural hair events.
-I didn’t naturally possess the skills to do what I was attempting, but through trial and error, I figured it out.
-Education, motivation, and being a reliable resource was how I set myself apart.
-I was successful in motivating my audience along their natural hair journey but failed to connect my own battles and obstacles with their struggles during transition.
-Never revealing my own fears and doubts gave me a sense of emptiness.
-I wasn’t being authentic and didn’t speak my mind, I was shrinking in the face of my own transition.
-I doubted every move I made, which allowed me to became stagnant in my life.
-I was standing face-to-fear, in front of my biggest breakthrough.
+Feeling a powerful connection with the Natural Hair Community, the confidence women exuded about their hair was electrifying.
+She had lessons to teach, home styling expertise, and a voice to lend in the growing community; SistersWithBeauty launched, October 10, 2011, after she moved to San Antonio, Texas.
+Her energy and full-time dedication to creating content, shooting videos, and doing natural hair events kept her busy.
+Diana was successful in motivating her audience along their natural hair journey but failed to connect her own battles and obstacles with their struggles during transition.
+Never revealing her own fears and doubts gave her a sense of emptiness.
+She didn’t always speak her mind and doubted every move she made, which allowed her to became stagnant in life; standing face-to-fear, in front of her biggest breakthrough; her healing.

-Diana R. Ramsey is the author of Butterfly Transition: A Step-by-Step Guide to Transitioning Your Hair While Growing Through Life’s Changes, a Speaker and Transition Coach.
-Diana’s dedication to live in her purpose is helping women throughout the world successfully transition.
-Diana first burst onto the scene, bringing an innovative perspective to the natural hair community, always encouraging smart consumer decisions from her followers.
-When she’s not teaching women how to successfully transition, she is in the office applying her technical intellect as a Project Manager.
-She’s spoken at Congressional Black Caucus, WHUR 96.3, Blogalicious, and been featured on Great Day Washington and HuffPost Live.
-Diana holds a Master’s degree in Information Technology Management from Webster University, and a Bachelor of Science in Entrepreneurship from Norfolk State University.
-She resides in Washington, DC and is a lover of Saturday brunch, dipping sauces and thrift shopping.
+Diana R. Ramsey is an Author, Speaker and Heal Leader of Black Wholeness Collective.
+She first burst onto the scene with SistersWithBeauty; bringing an innovative perspective to the natural hair community.
+When she’s not healing, leading and talking about black mental health; she’s applying her technical intellect as a Program-Project Manager for the Department of Defense.
+She’s spoken at the Congressional Black Caucus, WHUR 96.3, Blogalicious, and has been featured on Great Day Washington and HuffPost Live.
+Diana holds a Master’s degree in Information Technology Management from Webster University, and a Bachelor of Science in Business Entrepreneurship from Norfolk State University.
+She resides in Washington, DC and is a lover of copious dipping sauces, thrifting, and her pet rabbit Christopher “SIMBA” Robbin.

-I don’t fly by myself, I have an amazing team I call my #WingSquad.
-To learn more about my team, click here.
+I don’t heal by myself, I have an amazing team.
+To learn more about them, click here.